hunterwerlla/second-crack/DESIGN.md

 - Builds on OSX/Windows
 - PID roasting as a device capability

 ## Supported device types

 ### MVP

-- Serial (over USB or serial)
+- Serial (over USB or serial since OS's thankfully abstract this away)

+Notes:
-Due to the wide range in device types, there needs to be a generic device type interface that can abstract the underlying implementation away
+- Due to the wide range in device types, there needs to be a generic device type interface that can abstract the underlying implementation away.

 ### Extended device types
 - USB
 - BLE
+- Modbus

 ## Supported data output

 ### MVP
-- flat file
+- flat file (csv with metadata)
 - The frontend

 ### Extended data output

 - SQLite
 - Postgres?
+- JSON?
 - Mongo (?????)

 ## Settings/non roast related data

 - Yaml (?)

 ## Front end

 - Node/typescript

 Notes:
-- Most cross platform frontends are terrible, especially for a chart centered application, electron/nw.js with typescript may actually be the best option
+- Most cross platform frontends are terrible, especially for a chart centered application, NW.js with typescript seems like the best option

 ## Architecture diagram
 Device layer